syncfusion-content/maui-docs/MAUI/Segmented-Control/layout.md

 {% endtabs %}

 ### Change the Each Segment Item Width

-You can change the width of the each segment item by using `Width` property of `SfSegmentItem`.
+You can change the width of each segment item using the `Width` property of `SfSegmentItem`.

 {% tabs %}
 {% highlight C# tabtitle="MainPage.xaml.cs"%}